suncoast-devs/handbook/lessons/react-state/index.md

 ```

 In React we will use `onXXXXX` methods (e.g. `onClick`, `onSubmit`,
-`onContextMenu`, `onChange`, etc.) when we want to associate an element ot an
+`onContextMenu`, `onChange`, etc.) when we want to associate an element to an
 event handling function.
-In this case we are telling React to call our
+In this case, we are telling React to call our
 `handleClickButton` function each time the button is clicked.

 Now we know that we can connect a method to an event handling function.

 # Step 5 - Update State

-For our button we want to:
+For our button, we want to:

 - Get the current count from the state